 This page is dedicated to information related to the process of reopening our churches and how you might be able to help.

-In the Blackpool Deanery, churches are open at the following times for private prayer.
+In the Blackpool Deanery, church opening times can be found on the various parish websites, we have linked to them below.
 Please observe social distancing practices when you visit and follow any signs and instructions given to you by the stewards to ensure we all stay safe.

 If you have any questions, or need further information or advice about your visit to church, please watch the below video or contact us.